 Eat Goody is hidden away behind Sand Bar near the Sugden Centre on Grovenor Street.
 It is easily missed but its popularity has increased over the years due to word of mouth.
 The place is family owned which gives this place a unique charm.
 Their lunch specials are especially good value for money at £4, whilst regular items on the menu top £6.
 I really like their beef bibimbap, teriyaki ginger chicken, pepper chicken and hot chicken (very spicy!).

-I’ve only been to Baekdu once and it was a pleasant enough experience.
+I’ve been to Baekdu a few time and it was a pleasant enough experience.
 I was recommended this place by a Korean colleague a couple of years back, so I imagine the food to be authentic.
-The food was delicious, though the atmosphere was somewhat lacking at the time of day we went at (around 5pm) as there wasn’t many people, I’m not sure if this improves later.
+The food was delicious, although the atmosphere was somewhat lacking at the time of day we went at (around 5pm) as there wasn’t many people, I’m not sure if this improves later.
 If anything, Baekdu suffers from being somewhat hidden away as it’s in Shudehill; it’s on the doorstep of the Northern Quarter, but not quite there.
 Worth a visit if you happen to be in the area.

 Chaophraya was highly recommended to me by two friends so I had pretty high hopes for the place.
 The interior is gorgeous and the service was good, however, the food varied depending on what you ordered.
 My friends and I tried the pork ribs, the mussels and the mushroom tom-kha soup for starters.
 All of these were nice, but especially the soup as it was spicy and seasoned perfectly.
 Two of us ordered the massaman curry, which wasn’t anything special.
 We had high hopes for the four seasons duck curry but this tasted bland.
 By far the best dish was my friend’s Weeping Tiger.
 Starters range from £8 – £10 and mains £9 – £16.
 At these prices, I was expecting something more, though maybe we were just unlucky.
 I probably wouldn’t come here again, but given its reputation I felt I had to mention it.